yuvalmGS/gigaspaces-wiki-jekyll/xap97/query-nested-properties.markdown

 ... = new SQLQuery<Person>(Person.class, "phoneNumbers.home = '555-1234'");
 {% endhighlight %}

+{% info%}
-{% infosign %} A path can continue traversing from 'regular' properties to maps and back to 'regular' properties as needed.
+A path can continue traversing from 'regular' properties to maps and back to 'regular' properties as needed.

-{% plus %} Map properties are useful for creating a flexible schema - since the keys in the map are not part of the schema, the map can be used to add or remove data from a space object without changing its structure.
+Map properties are useful for creating a flexible schema - since the keys in the map are not part of the schema, the map can be used to add or remove data from a space object without changing its structure.
+{%endinfo%}

 ## Indexing